 Other less critical things that I use are a yoga mat, water bottle and foam roller.

 - Yoga Mat – I like yoga mats for harder surfaces and to give myself some extra cushion on my knees and butt!
-Lululemon has some gorgeous yoga mats, Amazon has some neat mats with a carrying strap and Target also has some great yoga mat options!
+Alo has some gorgeous yoga mats, Amazon has some neat mats with a carrying strap and this is probably the prettiest yoga mat I’ve ever seen!

 - Water Bottle – I love the Hyro Flask option for easy cleaning and the Contigo style to prevent spills!

 - Foam Roller – I don’t use my foam roller all that often but when I need it I’m so glad I own it!
 Amazon has some very inexpensive foam roller options!

 I also got this Gym and Fitness Equipment Wipes to wipe down both the bike and our treadmill after workouts.
 We spent a ton of money on these machines so I want to make sure that they stay in good shape!